cdmill/neomodern.nvim/README.md

     -- Plugins Related --
     lualine = {
       bold = true,
-      plain = true, -- use a less distracting lualine },
+      plain = false, -- use a less distracting lualine. note: works best when no lualine separators are used },
     telescope = "borderless", -- choose between 'borderless' or 'bordered' diagnostics = {